dietrichm/dotfiles/README.md

 ## Language Servers (LSP)

-Neovim 0.5+ internal LSP client is used to provide code intelligence and completion using [language servers](https://langserver.org/).
+Neovim's internal LSP client is used to provide code intelligence and completion using [language servers](https://langserver.org/).

 Depending on the languages used, the following language server binaries need to be installed manually: